Residential RDP Explained: Real IP vs Standard RDP Servers

 SpeedConsistentMay fluctuate

-1. Is residential VPS better than a normal VPS for sensitive tasks?
+1. Is a residential VPS better than a normal VPS for sensitive tasks?

 A residential VPS can be better for IP-sensitive workflows because it uses ISP-assigned addresses instead of datacenter ranges.
 For general hosting, a standard VPS is usually more cost-effective.